Encouraging Adoption of Rainwater Harvesting Tanks Through Collateralized Loans in Kenya

 - Technology adoption

-Over the last decade, billions of dollars have been invested in the development of new agricultural technologies, which have the potential to contribute to economic growth and poverty alleviation amongst the poor.
+Over the last decade, billions of dollars have been invested in the development of new agricultural technologies, which have the potential to contribute to economic growth and poverty alleviation amongst the low-income households.
 However, in Sub-Saharan Africa, the adoption of these promising agriculture technologies has been limited.
 Low adoption rates may be explained in part by credit constraints, which prevent many smallholder farmers from making the often large, initial investment in a new technology.
 A sizeable initial deposit or a guarantor is often required to receive a loan, restricting access for most.
-In developed countries, guarantor requirements are uncommon; instead, loans for purchase of houses, vehicles, and small business equipment often use the assets themselves as loan collateral.
-Using assets as collateral is rare in developing countries, where credible and efficient institutions and processes to seize collateral may be lacking.
+In high-income countries, guarantor requirements are uncommon; instead, loans for purchase of houses, vehicles, and small business equipment often use the assets themselves as loan collateral.
+Using assets as collateral is rare in low- and middle-income countries, where credible and efficient institutions and processes to seize collateral may be lacking.
 But in certain environments or for certain products—like water tanks, which are large and difficult to hide or relocate, making repossession feasible—can asset collateralization expand access to credit without affecting repayment rates?

 Context of the evaluation